vlog

 Long window of storm potential

-Storms likely won't start up until mid-to-late afternoon Monday.
+Storms likely won't start up until early to mid-afternoon Monday.

 Northern/northwest Iowa will be the first area to watch.
-The approaching dry line will approach areas like Pocahontas and Emmetsburg around 3-5 p.m.
-Storms could fire then and zoom east-northeast north of Hwy.
+The approaching dry line will approach areas like Pocahontas and Emmetsburg around 1-4 p.m.
+Storms could fire then and zoom east near and north of Hwy.
 20 into the evening.

 Farther south, the likelihood of storms is more questionable.

 The previously mentioned boundary will eventually travel through the rest of Iowa.
-For the southern two-thirds of the state, 7 p.m. to 12 a.m. is the current window to watch.
+For the southern two-thirds of the state, 4 p.m. to 8 p.m. is the current window to watch for storm development.
+Any storm that develops in this zone will move east quickly with a significant risk for severe weather.

-By midnight, the threat should be move out of southeast Iowa, leaving us quiet the rest of the night.
+Some additional storms are possible between 8 p.m. and Midnight as the main cold front pushes through the state, but these storms are less likely to be severe.
+By midnight to 2 a.m., the threat should be move out of southeast Iowa, leaving us quiet the rest of the night.

 Hearst Owned